andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 This configuration above...
 * configures stateless sessions (i.e. no 'JSESSION' cookies an more)
-* disables CSRF protection (without session cookies we do not need this any more) (which also makes it possible to make post requests on the command line)
+* disables CSRF protection (with stateless sessions, i.e. without session cookies we do not need this any more) (which also enables us to even make post requests on the command line)
 * protects any request (i.e. requires authentication)
-* enables this as a resource server with expecting access tokens in JWT format
+* enables this as a resource server with expecting access tokens in JWT format (as of spring security 5.2 you may also use opaque tokens instead)

 Usually _PasswordEncoder_ would not be required any more as we now do not verify passwords any more in a resource server, but for time reasons we won't delete it.
-Otherwise we would need plenty of time just removing all password related stuff from other places.
+Otherwise we probably will need plenty of time just removing all password related stuff from other source code locations.

 <hr>